Rockville, Maryland: Government

 Rockville has a council-manager form of government.

-In November 2019, Rockville voted in the 66th election for Mayor and Council.

-Rockville voters re-elected Bridget Donnell Newton as mayor.

-Four councilmembers were also elected: Monique Ashton, Beryl L. Feinberg, David Myles and Mark Pierzchala.
+In November 2023, Rockville voted in the 67th election for Mayor and Council with voters electing Monique Ashton as mayor.
+Six councilmembers were also elected: Kate Fulton, Adam Van Grack, Izola (Zola) Shaw, David Myles, Marissa Valeri, and Barry Jackson.

 Mayor

-The current mayor of Rockville is Bridget Donnell Newton.
+The current mayor of Rockville is Monique Ashton.

 Rockville was incorporated in 1860, but its early records were destroyed by Confederate soldiers in July 1864.